 Permission is granted by the author and the church for copies to be made of this pdf.

-In 2012, on the 10th anniversary in our new church home, we created this candle mixing coloured sands poured by representatives from the four founding church and those who had joined the church since then.
+In 2012, on the 10th anniversary in our new church home, we created this candle mixing coloured sands poured by representatives from the four founding church and those who had joined the church in the years after the church opened.